"How good are they LIVE?" in the last 12 months on 100 (as of 1/30/26)

 Critics Consensus

-Nothing But Thieves is "Real Live Certified" and is in the top 10% of all live performers.
 Based on 76 concert reviews, the critics consensus is that Nothing But Thieves is rated as a remarkable live performer, with impressive shows that are worth watching.
 Nothing But Thieves concert reviews describe live shows and performances as dynamic, high-energy, intense, amazing, psychedelic, ferocious, and incredible.
+Nothing But Thieves is 'Real Live Certified' and is in the top 10% of all live performers.

 How long are their concerts?